Nirvi1/Big-Data-Analytics/README.md

 strings of a given pattern in a given text.
 WordCount is CPU intensive, but Grep is I/O intensive if a simple pattern is being searched.
 We searched for simple word; hence, Grep is totally I/O intensive here.

+Aspect 	Hadoop 	Spark
+# Interactive Mode
+Hadoop - There is no in-built interactive mode except Pig and Hive.
+It has interactive mode.
+# Streaming
+Hadoop- MapReduce is used for generating reports that help in finding answers to historical queries.
+Spark- makes it possible to perform Streaming, Batch processing and machine learning all in the same cluster.
+# Performance
+Hadoop - MapReduce does not leverage the memory of the Hadoop cluster to the maximum.
+Spark is said to execute batch processing jobs near about 10 to 100 times faster than Hadoop MapReduce.
+# Streaming
+Hadoop - MapReduce can just process a batch of stored data.
+Spark can be used to modify the data in real time through Spark Streaming.
+# Latency
+Hadoop - MapReduce is disk oriented completely.
+Spark ensures lower latency computations by caching the partial results across its memory of distributed workers.
+# Ease of Coding
+Hadoop - Writing Hadoop pipelines is complex and lengthy process
+Spark - Writing Spark code is always compact that writing Hadoop MapReduce code.
+# Fault Tolerance
+Hadoop is naturally resilient to system faults or failures since data are written to disk after every operation.
+Spark has similar built-in resiliency by virtue of the fact that its data objects are stored in something called resilient distributed datasets distributed across the data cluster.
+# Difficulty
+MapReduce is difficult to program and needs abstractions.
+Spark is easy to program and does not require any abstractions.
+# Problem Optimization
+Hadoop - In MapReduce, the programming has to be done in many stages.
+Spark - Use of a DAG based processing engine, as it allows Spark to do a lot of optimization.
+Where it can optimize and do computations in a single stage so it avoids unwanted reducer tasks.